All Episodes

 Donald Trump is a racist.

-Well, one of the code talkers who the president was supposedly offending, actually said the Pocahontas remark wasn't offending in the least.
+Well, one of the code talkers who the president was supposedly offending actually said the Pocahontas remark wasn't offending in the least.

-We didn't that didn't offend me either.
+That didn't offend me either.

 There is a new poll out by Change Research.

-I don't know who they are in Alabama that shows Roy Moy Moore up by five, so we'll watch that.
+I don't know who they are in Alabama that shows Roy Moore up by five, so we'll watch that.

 That was the GDP under Obama.